h-dapsauski/Repetitive_Elements_Pipeline/README.md

 To reuse motifs without them being lost to randomization in subsequent runs, the program will skip the generation step of `generate_and_insert_repeats()` if it detects a `Motifs` folder with the files `motif1.txt`, `motif2.txt`, and `ip.txt`.

 ### Sample data (IMPORTANT!)
 Sample data has been provided using a truncated version of one of the genomes and a pre-generated set of motifs.
 If you run the sample data, **remove the names of the other 3 genomes** from the `accession` variable on line 12, leaving just `GCF_004379335.1`.
+(Note: the QUAST output produced by the sample run will be empty for the iterations with coverage values of 10, likely due to the short sequence)

 If you are **NOT** running the sample data and you don't plan to reuse anything from previous runs, the only things that should be in your `Repetitive_Elements_Pipleline` folder prior to beginning the run should be `pipeline.py` and this README. **DELETE** the `Genomes` and `Motifs` folders that come with the pipeline as the sample data will conflict with your run.